2001 U.S. Open

 At that time, we were nearing what Erickson’s psychosocial theory terms middle adulthood (40-65).
-To be precise when it comes to age, I was actually 37 and Lew was 40.
+When it comes to age, I was actually 37 and Lew was 40.
 I was working on a Grad degree at U.C.C.
-S. and Lew was in his 21st and final year with the U.S. Army.
+S. and Lew was serving in his 21st and final year with the U.S. Army.

-Well, you can do the math, in another 5 short years we will exit the middle passage and enter the final stage, late adulthood.
+We will soon exit middle adulthood and enter the final stage, late adulthood.
 I know I’m sounding a bit morbid, for a resiliency coach and all, but I’m a bit staggered on just how fast I got here.
 Life is fleeting, says the Ecclesiastes preacher; and so it is.
 I am an incredibly blessed woman to share in an egalitarian marriage with a man who engenders both steel and velvet, two qualities I deeply admire.
-My husband has always put me and my interests above his own; speaking with other women I’m told that is rare!
-What did you ever do to deserve him?
-You ask.
+My husband has always put my interests above his own.
+Other women often ask me what I did to deserve him?
 Not a-gosh-darn thing.
 I can only give thanks to my First Love, who gave me Jesus with skin on in a guy named Lew.

 I’m often asked, “How in the hell did you do that?” followed closely by, “What was your labor and delivery like?”
 Well, I’m glad you asked because I wrote all about it in my book.
-Just click on my shameless self-promotion Book Buzz at the top of the page!
+Just click on my shameless self-promotion tabs in the navigation bar above!
 Seriously, you might be surprised to find out that those were some of my most precious and memorable years, right up to adolescence and then it all went to poop.
-Thank God Bodacious stepped into the picture when the kids were 13, 11, and 10; it was just in time.
+Thank God Bodacious stepped into the picture when the kids were 13, 11, and 10.

-My first book is designed to encourage, build, and strengthen your personal resiliencies; with a few laughs along the way.
-My second book, Pain, Power & Promise: 10 Answers to Suffering and the Supposed Goodness of God will delve deeper into the subtitle’s spiritual and philosophical conundrum.
+I hope to further my work on my second book in 2021, Pain, Power & Promise: 10 Answers to Suffering and the Supposed Goodness of God which will delve deeper into the subtitle’s spiritual and philosophical conundrum.

 As for my tennis… I am no longer competing and traveling on the wheelchair tennis circuit.
 I still play weekly and compete locally in our Prescott Area Tennis Association (PATA) tournaments.
 My coach, Chris Howard, learned to play tennis from a wheelchair over 20 years ago and we still go at it today!